THLO/bitcoin-tx-input-canister/README.md

 ```

 > [!CAUTION]
 > This is merely a proof of concept.
-The code is not ready for use in production.
+The code is **not ready for use in production**.
-> In particular, the canister depends on the availability of the [Blockstream API](https://github.com/Blockstream/esplora/blob/master/API.md), i.e., there is a single point of failure.
+> In particular, the canister depends on the availability of the [Btcscan.org HTTP API](https://github.com/cornucopiaa/btcscan-org/blob/master/API.md), i.e., there is a single point of failure.
+Moreover, the error handling is insufficient for use in production systems.